adamforprovo/campaign-website/src/content/home-overview.md

 ## Hi — I'm Adam.

+I’m running for City Council because I care about Provo’s future.
-Provo has shaped my life.

-I've lived here as a student, a working professional, and now as a husband and father.
-I love our city and I'm proud to call it home.
+Provo has been my home through many chapters of life.
+I’ve lived here as a student, a working professional, and now a husband and father.
+My wife and I both attended BYU, and we’re excited to be starting our family here.

-Serving on Provo’s Planning Commission, I’ve been an advocate for housing affordability, safe streets, and responsible economic policy.

-I'm excited to bring this experience to the City Council Citywide 1 seat.
+Our city has so much to offer: education, recreation, career opportunities, and a welcoming, family-oriented community.
+These are the things that drew me here.
+I want to help carry them forward for the next generation.

 ![](../assets/photos/mountain.webp)

 ## Forward-thinking leadership.

-Provo faces both opportunities and challenges.
-It's time to make important decisions about where we're headed.

-I’ll work to strengthen our economy, support families on the path to homeownership, improve transportation and connectivity, and embrace careful growth while protecting our quality of life.

-Provo needs clear vision and direction.
-I believe in our city’s future, and I’m committed to getting us there.

-## Transparency and communication.

-Clear communication helps us address problems early.
-It means fewer surprises down the road.

-Provo residents should know exactly how decisions are made and where their money is spent, especially when it comes to essential services and infrastructure.

-Better transparency makes for a stronger city.
-I promise to listen, keep you informed, and make sure your voice is heard.
+Provo’s future is full of potential, but we also face challenges.
+City revenues are declining, infrastructure costs are rising, and homeownership is slipping out of reach for many families.

+We need to meet these challenges with thoughtful, practical solutions.

+Serving on Provo’s Planning Commission, I’ve been an advocate for responsible economic policy, housing affordability, safe streets, and protecting the outdoors.

+I believe local government works best when it supports personal freedom and individual rights.
+As a member of the City Council, I’ll continue to advocate for these principles.

 ## A city that works for everyone.

 I love our city's ability to bring people together across generations.
 It's one of our greatest strengths.

 Provo has a place for all of us: longtime residents, young families, students, and everyone in between.
-Let’s build a better future together.
+Let’s build a stronger future together.

 I’d be honored to earn your vote this November!